web-eid/web-eid-authtoken-validation-java/example/README.md

 -   `security`: Web eID authentication token validation library integration with Spring Security
     -   `AuthenticationProvider` and `AuthenticationProcessingFilter` for handling Web eID authentication tokens,
     -   `WebEidChallengeNonceFilter` for issuing the challenge nonce required by the authentication flow,
-    -   `WebEidMobileAuthInitFilter` for issuing the challenge nonce and generating the deep link with the authentication request, used to initiate the mobile authentication flow,
+    -   `WebEidMobileAuthInitFilter` for issuing the challenge nonce and generating the authentication request link (OS-verified App Link / Universal Link), used to initiate the mobile authentication flow,
     -   `WebEidAjaxLoginProcessingFilter` and `WebEidLoginPageGeneratingFilter` for handling login requests.
 -   `service`: Web eID signing service implementation that uses DigiDoc4j, and DigiDoc4j runtime configuration.
     -   `SigningService`: prepares ASiC-E containers and finalizes signatures.